What It’s Really Like Traveling Crete by Bus (Pros & Cons)

 Should You Travel Crete by Bus?

-To be completely honest we arrived in Crete with all intentions of traveling the entire island by bus.
-Yet, after only a few days we made the executive decision to upgrade to a car.
+So is the bus the best system for how to get around Crete?
+To be completely honest, we arrived in Crete with all intentions of traveling the entire island by bus.
+Yet, after only a few days, we made the executive decision to upgrade to a car!

 Bali Crete

-Have any questions about traveling Northern Crete by bus, or want to share your own tips on how to visit Crete?
+Have any questions about how to get around Crete or using the Crete bus system?
 Please share in the comments below!

 Safe Travels,